stfc/PSyclone/doc/transformations.rst

 Parallel Do** directive, respectively, to a code.

-The generic versions of these three transformations (i.e. ones that theoretically work for all API's) were given in Section :ref:`sec_transformations_script`.
+The generic versions of these three transformations (i.e. ones that theoretically work for all API's) were given in the :ref:`sec_transformations_script` section.
 The API-specific versions of these codes are described in the API-specific sections of this document.

 Reductions
 ++++++++++

 PSyclone supports parallel scalar reductions.
-If a scalar reduction is specified in the Kernel metadata (see the API-specific sections for details) then the appropriate reduction is performed.
+If a scalar reduction is specified in the Kernel metadata (see the API-specific sections for details) then PSyclone ensures the appropriate reduction is performed.

-In the case of distributed memory, PSyclone will add **GlobalSum** 's to the appropriate locations.
+In the case of distributed memory, PSyclone will add **GlobalSum's** at the appropriate locations.
 As can be inferred by the name, only "summation" reductions are currently supported for distributed memory.

 In the case of an OpenMP parallel loop the standard reduction support